 Leadership, education and knowledge are key to meeting the RIBA’s 2030 Climate Challenge targets.
 Architects reveal how they are working towards these goals.

-It has been ten years since the UK’s first Passive House (or Passivhaus) building.
+It has been over a decade since the UK’s first Passive House (or Passivhaus) building.
 Since then, uptake of its ultra-low-energy design approach has increased at around 20% annually, with over 1400 certified Passive House ‘units’ completed to date.